 One of the great things about shooting with GoPro cameras is that you can mount them almost anywhere.
-If only you have the right kind of mount for the purpose.
+If you have the right kind of mount for the purpose, that is.
 There’s a vast range of options available.

 In those instances, you risk it rotating a bit.
 What’s needed is something with a broader clamp base so that it can get a better lateral grip.
 I’ve been using a Manfrotto 175 Spring Clamp for that.
 It works reasonably well and has a much broader clamp base.
 But it has two shortcomings.
 One is that it doesn’t come with an articulating gooseneck (or any other ways to attach a camera to it, for that matter–you have to sort those out separately).
 And the grip comes down to rubberized buttons spread on either end of the clamp.

 It’s the CamKix Dual Function GoPro Clamp.
 It’s a combination wide-base spring clamp with an articulating gooseneck and lightweight ballhead.
 And it comes standard with a GoPro attachment adapter.

 The CamKix clamp has a 3-inch base, and the jaws open up to a little over 1.5 inches.
 The spring is quite strong, and rubberized shields along the clamp base add more lateral grip than the Manfrotto option.

 The 10.5-inch flexible gooseneck is detachable.
 With the ballhead and GoPro adapter attached, the full gooseneck will give you about 14 inches of adjustable reach.
 On the end of the gooseneck is a small ballhead that offers more flexibility in angling the shot.